 When a spouse or friend or child does something that threatens our feeling of safety in a volatile world, we judge them and can end up saying some nasty things.
 But when we practice non-judgment and allow others to be themselves (and realize that their actions have little to do with us), it strengths our relationships and the faith and trust we have in each other.

-Learning how to love unconditionally is possible, even if you have never experienced unconditional love before.
 No matter your age, you can form new habits, and you can have the deep, meaningful relationships you want with your partner, children, parents, and friends.

 When was the first time you received unconditional love?